-Whether you have used another product from this brand or not, this Ibanez GIO Series GRX40-CA review will help you to confirm if it is a perfect match for your current needs.
+Whether you have used another product from this brand or not, this Ibanez GIO Series GRX40 review will help you to confirm if it is a perfect match for your current needs.

-If you are still an amateur, the Ibanez GIO Series GRX40-CA is probably one of the best options for you.
+If you are still an amateur on a budget, the Ibanez GIO Series GRX40 is probably one of the best options for you.
 It is also ideal for intermediate players since it is very easy to maneuver while giving you that feel-good sensation when you play.

 - It has a GRX Maple neck with 22 medium frets.